ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/SPECIFICATION.md

   * It utilizes well-established web development frameworks, technologies and psychological assessment methods to provide students with personalized support.
    * The core functionality can be implemented with a modular approach, allowing for incremental development
    * The self-assessment quiz follows standard mental health evaluation frameworks, making it easy to implement using structured forms and logic-based analysis.
-   * The initial version can focus on key features (assessment, resources, and basic recommendations) with the potential for expansio
+   * The initial version can focus on key features (assessment, resources, and basic recommendations) with the potential for expansion
    * User authentication and basic data storage needs are manageable for a single developer
    * The project aligns with current web accessibility standards and responsive design practices
    * AI or rule-based algorithms can efficiently analyze responses and generate tailored well-being tips without requiring complex machine learning models.